A box office K.O.: ‘Creed III’ debuts to $58.7 million - KESQ

 Strong reviews helped “Creed III,” which is currently sitting at an 87% on Rotten Tomatoes, while audiences gave it an A- CinemaScore.
 The audience was largely male (63%), diverse (36% Black, 28% Latino, 23% white and 13% Asian/other) and young (55% between 18 and 34) according to exit polls.

+“Amazon threw their weight behind this movie like only they can do,” Lomis said.
+“They supercharged the campaign with marketing support across all their verticals on the platform and beyond the platform.
+That shows a commitment to the theatrical business model from Amazon and MGM, which I think should be exciting to everybody.”

+The company’s next major theatrical release is the Ben Affleck-directed “Air,” starring Matt Damon, out next month.

-“Ant-Man 3” slipped to a distant second in its third weekend in theaters.
+“Ant-Man 3” slipped to a distant second in its third weekend in theaters with $12.5 million from North America and $22 million internationally.
+The Marvel and Disney film’s global cume now stands at $419.5 million.

 Third place went to Universal’s “ Cocaine Bear,” which added $11 million in its second weekend in theaters to bring its domestic total to $41.3 million.